 Notorious is a popular jazz club in Buenos Aires.
 From the outside it looks like a CD store.
 Once you’re inside, the storefront leads down a corridor to a restaurant and jazz club in the back.
 The club is on Avenida Callao (pronounced cashhou) a few blocks from my apartment in Recoleta.

 I stopped by to check it out and bought a ticket for last night’s jazz session.
 Notorious is open every day of the week, from 9:30 p.m. onward.
 Tickets are necessary for the early performance.
 A late show begins around 1:00 a.m., no ticket required.

 La Fusa de Vinicius De Morales

 Local and guest musicians are frequent repeat performers at Notorious.
 La Fusa de Vinicius De Morales is a group of Brazilian and Argentine musicians led by singer Josi Dias.
 They play the music of Vinicius de Morales, poet, musician, and a primary figure in Brazilian contemporary music.

 The legendary album Vinicius in La Fusa, recorded in Buenos Aires, is the best selling album of Brazilian music in Argentina.
 Morales collaborated with many performers, including popular Brazilian singer and guitarist Toquinho.

 I bought a ticket to hear the Jorge Anders Jazz Orchestra.
 Jorge Anders beautifully recreates the music of Duke Ellington’s swing band.
 Anders composed arrangements for the Duke Ellington Orchestra between 1982 and 1987.
-He made his début in Buenos Aires and then moved to New York where he and his quartet became part of the mainstream jazz scene.
+He made his début in Buenos Aires and later moved to New York City where he and his quartet became part of the mainstream jazz scene.